 Jess is passionate about challenging the lack of investment in research and innovation in the humanitarian system, and is committed to working with others to make sure the the challenges faced by people affected by crises get the attention they need, so they can be addressed by the very best that global science, research and innovation can offer.
 Jess drives Elrha to explore and demonstrate how meaningful partnerships between people affected by crises and scientific and innovative communities can become transformative agents of change and ultimately realise their right to humanitarian action informed by evidence of what works.

-Anne has been the Programme Manager for the R2HC since 2015.
+Anne has been the Head of our Research for Health in Humanitarian Crises (R2HC) programme since 2015.
 Whilst she oversees all elements of the programme, the major focus of her work is to ensure that research outputs influence policy and practice.

 Before joining Elrha Anne spent more than 20 years managing international development programmes in the South-East Asia region.
 She has a public health background specialising in sexual and reproductive health and rights, and has worked for many years with NGOs and the United Nations Population Fund to increase access to services for marginalised and excluded people.